29.5 C

 Anti-LGBTQ Lawsuits: Ghana’s Supreme Court Sets July 17 to Rule on Injunction

-Key Takeaways By Court:That the injunction case centers around violations of Article 108 of the Constitution.
-That the court is not the appropriate forum to deal with issues of possible human rights violations as the High Court has a dedicated court to handle such matters.
+Key takeaways from the court:The injunction case centers around violations of Article 108 of the Constitution.
+The court is not the appropriate forum to deal with issues of possible human rights violations as the High Court has a dedicated court to handle such matters.

 Dr. Odoi, a researcher at the University of Cape Coast, sued the Speaker over the passage of the bill, raising human rights issues.
 But then she additionally sought to halt the bill’s transmission to the president for signing, on grounds that it would cause a burden to the public purse.